python/cpython/Doc/library/dataclasses.rst

      def __init__(self, a: int, b: int = 0):

-   :exc:`TypeError` will be raised if a field without a default value follows a field with a default value.
-This is true either when this occurs in a single class, or as a result of class inheritance.
+   When a field without a default value follows a field with a default value (including as a result of class inheritance), the former field, and all successive fields, will be made keyword-only in the parameters of :meth:`__init__`.

+   .. versionchanged:: 3.9
+   Non-defaulted fields following defaulted field used raise an :exc:`TypeError`, but are now converted to keyword-only.

 .. function:: field(*, default=MISSING, default_factory=MISSING, repr=True, hash=None, init=True, compare=True, metadata=None)